-The pain is felt at the base of the finger where it meets the palm.
+1. Pain The pain is felt at the base of the finger where it meets the palm.

-When attempting to extend the finger, you may feel like the finger catches or is locking up along the way.
+2. Popping When the finger is moved or extended, you may hear an actual popping or clicking sound.
+3. Catching When attempting to extend the finger, you may feel like the finger catches or is locking up along the way.

-The finger may often stay in a neutral position due to pain and the difficulty associated with movement.
+4. Limited Movement The finger may often stay in a neutral position due to pain and the difficulty associated with movement.

-A lump may be present at the base of the finger that is painful to touch or pressure.
+5. A Lump A lump may be present at the base of the finger that is painful to touch or pressure.

 Overuse of the finger and repeated strong gripping can result in trigger finger.
-Treatment options, both surgical and non-surgical, are available for patients including bracing the finger, anti-inflammatories and steroid injections.
+Treatment options, both surgical and non-surgical, are available for patients including bracing the finger, anti-inflammatories, and steroid injections.
 Speak to your orthopedic surgeon about what treatment methods may be right for you.